previder/Previder-Powershell-Module/README.md

 - UserData (optional) - Send custom userdata (leave blank if you do not know what to enter)
 - Nics (required) - List of network names to link the Virtual Server to
 - Disks (required) - List of integers for disk sizes
+- TerminationProtection (optional) - Boolean of the termination protection
 - Tags (optional) - List of strings to set specific tags on the Virtual Server

 ### Invoke-Vm